 - be cold all the time or hot all the time?

-This is a fast moving game played in rounds.
+This is a fast-moving game played in rounds.
 I love this game for family reunions and larger family gatherings.
 You’ll need at least five to play.
 You can substitute standing and sitting for thumbs up and down.
 Appoint a caller for each round.
 The caller doesn’t play in the round.
 He instructs everyone to put a thumb up.
 The caller then makes a statement such as “I have been ice skating.”
 If the statement is true about you, then you keep your thumb up.
 If you have not been ice skating then you put your thumb down and you are out of this round.
 The caller keeps making statements until there is only one person left with his thumb up in the round.
 The caller can customize his statements as he sees who still has thumbs up.
-Here’s some sample caller statements:
+Here are some sample caller statements:

 - I like broccoli.

 - I have broken a bone.